Evan Ziporyn: Career

-Ziporyn studied at Eastman, Yale and UC Berkeley with Joseph Schwantner, Martin Bresnick, and Gerard Grisey.
+Ziporyn studied at Eastman, Yale, and UC Berkeley with Joseph Schwantner, Martin Bresnick, and Gerard Grisey.
 He first traveled to Bali in 1981, studying with Madé Lebah, Colin McPhee's 1930s musical informant.
 He returned on a Fulbright in 1987.
-While living on the west coast during the 1980s he was a member of Gamelan Sekar Jaya.
+While living on the US west coast during the 1980s he was a member of Gamelan Sekar Jaya.
 The three compositions he composed for Sekar Jaya all included western instruments.

 He performed a clarinet solo at the First Bang on a Can Marathon in New York.
-His involvement with BOAC continued for 25 years: in 1992 he co-founded the Bang on a Can All-stars (Musical America's 2005 Ensemble of the Year), with whom he toured the globe and premiered over 100 commissioned works, collaborating with Nik Bartsch, Iva Bittova, Don Byron, Ornette Coleman, Brian Eno, Philip Glass, Meredith Monk, Thurston Moore, Terry Riley and Tan Dun.
+His involvement with BOAC continued for 25 years: in 1992 he co-founded the Bang on a Can All-Stars (Musical America's 2005 Ensemble of the Year), with whom he toured the globe and premiered over 100 commissioned works, collaborating with Nik Bärtsch, Iva Bittová, Don Byron, Ornette Coleman, Brian Eno, Philip Glass, Meredith Monk, Thurston Moore, Terry Riley, and Tan Dun.
 He co-produced their seminal 1996 recording of Brian Eno's Music for Airports, as well as their 2012 Big Beautiful Dark & Scary (2012).
 He left the group in the fall of that year to form Eviyan with Iva Bittová and Gyan Riley, with whom he now concertizes and records regularly.
 In the fall of 2013 he founded the Critical Band, a group devoted to the music of the late British composer Steve Martland.

 Ziporyn joined the MIT faculty in 1990, founding Gamelan Galak Tika there in 1993, and continued a series of compositions for gamelan and western instruments.
-These include three evening-length works, 2001's ShadowBang, 2004's Oedipus Rex at the American Repertory Theater (Robert Woodruff, director), and 2009's A House in Bali, an opera about composer Colin McPhee, anthropologist Margaret Mead, and artist Walter Spies, which joined Western singers Anne Harley, Marc Molomot and Timur Bekbosunov with Balinese traditional performers Nyoman Catra and Desak Made Suari Laksmi, and Bang on a Can All Stars with a full gamelan ensemble.
+These include three evening-length works, 2001's ShadowBang, 2004's Oedipus Rex at the American Repertory Theater (Robert Woodruff, director), and 2009's A House in Bali, an opera about composer Colin McPhee, anthropologist Margaret Mead, and artist Walter Spies.
+A House in Bali joined Western singers Anne Harley, Marc Molomot, and Timur Bekbosunov with Balinese traditional performers Nyoman Catra and Desak Made Suari Laksmi, and Bang on a Can All-Stars with a full gamelan ensemble.
 It received its world premiere in Bali that summer and its New York premiere at BAM Next Wave in October 2010.